ElGeroIngles/wfc_mc/README.md

 #### Setup

-For the setup we'll be using some armor stands (you can use markers, I don't know why I didn't use them but is up to you) which will indicate that a tile can be placed there (each armor stand will have the "posible_tile" tag and will also have stored in a scoreboard the amount of different tiles it can have, for this example I have 5 tiles so everyone starts with 5 in the scoreboard named: "posible_tile") and the actual tiles, for this example I'll be using 5 different tiles:
+For the setup we'll be using some armor stands (you can use markers, I don't know why I didn't use them but is up to you) which will indicate that a tile can be placed there (each armor stand will have the "posible_tile" tag and will also have stored in a scoreboard the amount of different tiles it can have, for this example I have 5 tiles so everyone starts with 5 in the scoreboard named: "posible_tile") and the actual tiles, for this example I'll be using 5 different tiles (ignore tile 6, if you have watched my video you'll understand why I have it):

 ![mc_grid](https://i.imgur.com/JZ41tuE.png)
 ![tiles](https://i.imgur.com/hQMknJE.png)